breadweb/extralife-helper/README.md

 npm run build:REMOTE
 ```

+The output will be a collection of files in the `helper/dist`.
+These need to be deployed to a hosting solution.

 ### Deployment

-Instructions for deployment is out of scope for this documentation.
-If you are considering deploying your modified Helper to your own hosting, it is assumed you are familiar with the requirements for deploying a React web application.
+Deployment instructions is out of scope for this documentation.
+If you are considering deploying your modified Helper to your own hosting solution, it is assumed you are familiar with the requirements for deploying a React web application.

 ### Contributing Back

-If you have fixed a bug or made a feature change that would benefit all users of the Helper, please make a pull request and I will be happy to review it.
+If you have fixed a bug or have a suggested feature change that would benefit all users of the Helper, please make a pull request and I will be happy to review it.

 Before creating the PR, please ensure the following:

 * You have run `npm run lint` in the `helper` directory and have corrected all warnings and errors.
-* You have reverted any changes to the `.env.deploy.*` files, `mock-api` files, or any other files made only to support your personal testing.
+* You have reverted any changes to the tracked `.env.deploy.*` files, `mock-api` files, or any other files made only to support your personal testing.

 ## License